Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Saturation of phonon angular momentum

 \section{Saturation of phonon angular momentum}

-In the previous section, we focused on the dependence on the phonon angular momentum on the direction of polar atomic displacements, and thus polarization $\bm{P}$.
-Now we analyze the dependence of phonon angular momentum on the magnitude of the polar atomic displacements.
+In the previous section, we focused on the dependence of the phonon angular momentum on the direction of polar atomic displacements, and thus polarization $\bm{P}$.
+Now we analyze the dependence of the phonon angular momentum on the magnitude of the polar atomic displacements.
+To check the dependence of phonon angular momentum on the polar displacement magnitude, we linearly transform the crystal structure from the cubic phase to the tetragonal phase.
+We parameterize structures between cubic and tetragonal with the parameter $\lambda^{\rm tet}$.
+By definition, when $\lambda^{\rm tet}=0$ atom positions (free parameters in Wyckoff orbits) and lattice parameters correspond to the cubic phase.
+Similarly, $\lambda^{\rm tet}=1$ corresponds to the polar tetragonal phase.
+When $0<\lambda^{\rm tet}<1$ the structural parameters are linearly interpolated between the cubic and polar tetragonal phases.

-For small atomic displacements, one would expect by symmetry that the phonon angular momentum in BaTiO$_3$ should be linearly proportional to polar atomic displacement.
-Therefore, one might hope that in some hypothetical material with even larger polar displacement one might find even larger phonon angular momentum.
+For small atomic displacements, and thus small $\lambda^{\rm tet}$, the phonon angular momentum in BaTiO$_3$ is by symmetry linearly proportional to polar atomic displacement parameterized by $\lambda^{\rm tet}$.
+This is easy to see, as parameter $\lambda^{\rm tet}$, polarization ${\bm P}$, and phonon angular momentum ${\bm l}_{{\bm q} \nu}$ all change sign under inversion symmetry present in the bulk.
+Therefore, in the lowest order of Taylor expansion ${\bm l}_{{\bm q} \nu}$ is proportional to the first power of $\lambda^{\rm tet}$.
+Since ${\bm l}_{{\bm q} \nu} \sim \lambda^{\rm tet},$ one might hope that in some hypothetical material with even larger polar displacement than BaTiO$_3$ one might find even larger phonon angular momentum.
 Nevertheless, our analysis shows that this scenario is unlikely to happen, at least not in ABO$_3$ perovskites.

-To check the dependence of phonon angular momentum on polar displacement magnitude we linearly transform the crystal structure from cubic to tetragonal phase.
-We parameterize structures between cubic and tetragonal phase with $\lambda^{\rm tet}$ where $\lambda^{\rm tet}=0$ corresponds to a cubic phase and $\lambda^{\rm tet}=1$ corresponds to a tetragonal phase.
-Figure~\ref{fig:pam_lambda} shows averaged phonon angular momentum as a function of $\lambda^{\rm tet}$ between 0 and 1.
-The left panel of Fig.~\ref{fig:pam_lambda} shows the average phonon angular momentum in the plane perpendicular to $\bm P$ while the right panel shows average phonon angular momentum along $\bm P$.
-By power-law fitting for small $\lambda^{\rm tet}$ we find average angular momentum to be linearly proportional to small Ti displacement, as expected.
-For $\lambda^{\rm tet}$ above 0.5 the angular momentum averages saturates to a constant value and does not change significantly as $\lambda^{\rm tet}$ is tuned from 0.5 to 1.0.
-Therefore, we expect that phonon angular momentum in a ferroelectric such as BaTiO$_3$ can't be increased further by simply increasing the polar displacement.
-Finally, we note that the ratio between angular momentum in-plane and parallel to $\bm P$ is around 5--6, regardless of the value of $\lambda^{\rm tet}$.
+Figure~\ref{fig:pam_lambda} shows the averaged phonon angular momentum as a function of $\lambda^{\rm tet}$ between 0 and 1.
+The left panel of Fig.~\ref{fig:pam_lambda} shows the average phonon angular momentum in the plane perpendicular to $\bm P$, while the right panel shows the average phonon angular momentum along $\bm P$.
+By power-law fitting for small $\lambda^{\rm tet}$ we find that the average angular momentum is linearly proportional to small Ti displacement.